What is employee experience management?

 Some businesses will hire an employee experience manager, otherwise known as an EX manager, or assign responsibilities to a human resources employee.

-These employees will already have experience in liaising with employees and likely an understanding of their interests and professional drivers.
+These employees will already have experience in liaising with employees and an understanding of their interests and professional drivers.

 Include remote staff

 When employees want to go to work and enjoy spending time with their colleagues, their employee experience is a good one.
-It may take a little management from the employer or an employee experience manager to achieve it but staff will reward the business for the effort.
+It may take a little management from the employer or an employee experience manager to achieve it, but staff will reward the business for the effort.